caravan-bitcoin/caravan/packages/caravan-health/README.md

 # Dependencies

 This library depends on the `@caravan/clients` and `@caravan/bitcoin` package for type validations and preparing some of the required data for that type.
-Make sure to install and import it correctly in your project.

 # Usage